 One of the ways to screen out such false signals is by pairing it with trend direction.

-In this method, we first ascertain the trend direction and then take only those signals that are in the trend's direction.
 I use a combination of two SMAs—a 21-period SMA and a 50-period SMA—to ascertain the trend direction.
 A 21-period SMA above the 50 EMA tells us that the stock is in an uptrend.
-Then for an uptrending stock, we go for a buy when the %K line crosses above the %D line near the oversold level.
+Then for an up trending stock, we go for a buy when the %K line crosses above the %D line near the oversold level.
 In a stock in an uptrend, we ignore all sell signals.
-Let's understand this through the chart below.

 In this daily chart of ICICI, the stock is in an uptrend, as the 21-period SMA (shown in green in the price chart) is above the 50-period SMA (shown in red).
 Now as shown in the chart above we would take only buy signals and ignore all sell signals.
 We would go for a buy when the %K line crosses above the %D line near the oversold region.
 Notice in the chart above that stochastic gives many valid buy signals as marked by arrows.